MikeyHack3712/Primorpho_Railway/replit.md

   * Removed all outdated font-cyber classes and white-highlight text in favor of standardized color palette
   * Fixed form inputs, buttons, badges, and navigation elements to use unified design system
   * All pages now display with professional coordination and consistent visual hierarchy
+- June 23, 2025.
+Pivoted marketing strategy from FOMO tactics to value-driven messaging for wealthy clients
+  * Removed all "limited slots" and scarcity-based messaging that targets FOMO behavior
+  * Updated home page call-to-action: "SMART INVESTMENT IN YOUR SUCCESS" with ROI-focused benefits
+  * Enhanced service package descriptions to emphasize business value and competitive advantage
+  * Consultation page messaging now targets strategic business leaders seeking expert guidance
+  * Replaced urgency alerts with value propositions emphasizing premium development partnerships
+  * Updated all CTAs from "START TRANSFORMATION" to "GET STARTED" and "WEBSITE ANALYSIS"
+  * Marketing now focuses on efficiency, measurable results, and strategic positioning for wealthy clients
+  * Consultation types emphasize ROI analysis, scalability planning, and executive-level strategy
+  * All messaging now appeals to businesses that value smart solutions and time/money savings
 ```

 ## User Preferences